shivshankardayal/full-website/algebra/source/ratio.rst

 Duplicating Ratios
 ==================
 When a ratio is compounded with itself once it is called **duplicate ratio**.
-If it is compunded twice then it is called **triplicate ratio**.
+If it is compounded twice then it is called **triplicate ratio**.
 If a square root is taken then it is called **subduplicate ratio**.

 Antecedent vs Consequent